valenwin/data_engineering/README.md

 make all
 ```

+2. Add AUTH_TOKEN value to Admin/Variables

-2. Connect Airflow docker container with Flask server using address of your local machine
+Connect Airflow docker container with Flask server using address of your local machine
 - task_id='extract_data_from_api'
 ```
 create connection in Admin/Connections in Airflow with